sbt/junit-interface/README.txt

       silently to non-decoded names if no matching Scala library is on the class path.

+  -a  Log stack traces for AssertionErrors (thrown by all assert* methods in
+      JUnit).
+Without these options, failed assertions do not print a stack trace.

   +v  Turn off -v.
 Takes precedence over -v.

   +q  Turn off -q.
 Takes precedence over -q.